slroberts/next-invoicing-payment-reminder-v2/README.md

 # next-invoicing-payment-reminder-v2

-A web application for invoicing and payment reminders built with Next.js.
+This project is a Next.js application that provides a platform for invoicing and payment reminders.
+It utilizes a variety of tools and libraries to provide a complete solution for invoice management and email notifications.

 ![Invoicing and Payment App Screenshot](https://shomariroberts.com/_next/image?url=https%3A%2F%2Fimages.ctfassets.net%2Fd33jlrbsef5n%2F1P3HxNekJcuIeTQq0Dguu0%2F994845874394540831b2f7171b19ecba%2Fnext-invoicing-payment-reminder-v2.vercel.app_.png&w=3840&q=75)